 Hubsan H501S X4

-Slightly more expensive than the WLtoys W303, the newer Hubsan H501S comes with a built-in camera, and a remote control with a handy 3.7in screen.
-This means you can see a first person view, as if you were on board - indeed, the remote also has an analogue video output for use with matching FPV goggles.
+Hubsan's H501S comes with a built-in camera, and a remote control with a handy 3.7in screen.
+This means you can see a first person view as if you were on board - indeed, the remote also has an analogue video output for use with matching FPV goggles.

 It also has GPS and lasts around 20 minutes from a single charge, although it does take hours to recharge, so buy a spare battery or two - they're cheap enough.

 Read our full Hubsan H501S review to find out more.

 The X4 FPV isn't meant for recording amazing aerial video.

 Instead it's intended as a starter drone with first-person view.
 There's a screen built into the controller and it's ready to fly.